sheagcraig/Spruce-for-Munki/README.md

 updates, for example.
 Spruce looks for objects in your repo which have no current usage, are out of date, or are otherwise "crufty".

+## What Can Spruce Do?
+With Spruce you can quickly generate a list of all of the unique `name`s of products in your repo (optionally listing each version of that product).

+You can get reports on products that are not in any manifests, how much wasted drive space they take up, and see reports of less-than-current versions of software.

+Spruce can generate lists of all products with a given `category`.
+It can output complete category information in plist form, and then recategorize products in bulk.
+For example, if you have three categories named "Config", "Configuration", and "Configuration Items", you could easily merge the three into one category.

+Spruce can remove package and pkginfo files simply by product name, or even by category (for example, a "To Remove" category).
+When Spruce removes a product, it removes every pkginfo file that uses that `name`, as well as all referenced pkg/dmg files.
+It will also remove all uses of that `name` in your repo's manifests.

+Optionally, you can move these files to a repo archive instead of deleting them.
+The archive folder will have the same structure as the active repo.

+Finally, Spruce can generate a list of icons not used by any products, following the guidelines for icon file searching specified in the Munki documentation.
+You can optionally have Spruce delete or archive all unused icons as well.

+With any of the removal or archive features, it behooves the user to have either a backup or to have the repo in version control.

+(Blog post coming about this topic).

 ## Usage
 *This is very much beta!*